eugenekoran/film-project/README.md

 ![Img](img/Arch.jpeg)

 It consists of two neural networks.
 Gated Recurrent Unit network (GRU) processes a question and its final hidden state is used as a conditional input to the Convolutional Neural Network, which takes image features and processes it through several (4 in this case) conditional blocks.
-Image features then are being processed by final classifier that outputs a softmax distribution over 32 possible final answers.
+Image features then are processed by final classifier that outputs a softmax distribution over 32 possible final answers.

-In my experiments I tried to use different number of conditional blocks and tried to use different feature extractors to get more useful representation of image features.
+In my experiments I tried to use different number of conditional blocks and tried different feature extractors to get more useful representation of image features.

 When I had built the model for the first time it turned out that the model needed around 72 hours of training to converge.
-To speed-up training I parallelized training of a single model on multiple GPUs and used varying learning rate.
+To speed-up training I parallelized training of a single model with multiple GPUs and used varying learning rate.
 In the end I was able to speeded-up training of a single model up to 50%.
 Also I used large EC2 instance with 8 GPUs which allowed me to run several experiments at a time.

 It turned out that the model architecture was pretty robust to the changes that I was doing and different variations of the model landed up with validation accuracy between 96 and 97 percent.